robembd/GeoPythonConf2018-QGIS-Processing-Workshop/Hands on Exercises.md

 	- fix the geometry of the `Environment` layer using the 'Fix geometries' tool with output layer name `Environment Fixed` **without adding the fixed geometry layer to the project** (only store the layer reference: `envLayerFixed = outAlgo['OUTPUT']` instead of `QgsProject.instance().addMapLayer(...)`
 	- make the intersection of `envLayerFixed` with `Impact Area` using the 'Intersection' tool with output layer name `Impact Area Intersect`.

 **Bonus**: create a function `intersect_layers(inpLayerName1, inpLayerName2, outLayerName)` that first checks the validity of the layers with names `inpLayerName1` and `inpLayerName1` (and deriving a fixed geometry version of the layer **without adding it to the project**) and then creates an intersection with name `outputLayerName`.
-One possible way is to make use of a third tool in the Toolbox (find out which one).
+One possible way is to make use of a third tool in the Toolbox (find out which one... or check the solution file `Scripts/Solution.py`).
 You can use the same strategy as before to get the required inputs, parameters and outputs (note that some algorithm can have *multiple* outputs).
 Another way would involve more general Python exception handling of the thrown `QgsProcessingException` error (using `try`, `except` and/or `finally`).
 5. Your result should look something like this:

 ![Reference](https://github.com/bigzijing/Geopython-Conference-2018/blob/master/Workshop%20Presentation%20Slides/Slide%20Images/Task%204%20Example.png)

 ## Task 5.
 Selecting Features from Queries

 - **Dataset used:** Umgebung.gpkg
 - **Tools used:** Query Features and Script Editor
 - **Description:** Now, we have to sieve out, from the impacted and affected habitats, those that are protected species from the others
 - **Objectives:** Feature query on QGIS, feature query in PyQGIS, adding layers in PyQGIS

 #### Task 5.1.
 Running a Query on the Environment Vector Layer Attributes

-Query the attributes of the `Impact Area Intersect` layer from the previous task to determine the **features that are protected by law**.\
+Query the attributes of the `Impact Area Intersect` layer from the previous task to determine the **features that are protected by law**.

 1. To do this, right click on the Environment layer in the Layers panel, and select `Open Attribute Table`
 2. On the top menu bar, click the button that says `Select features with an expression`
 3. Write the expression for which you want to select queries with, for our case, we are looking for habitats where `ffh_typ_nr = 1`, `geschuetzt_biotop = 1`, or `bedeutend_gruenland_typ = 1`